yigitgenc/kuzgun.io/README.md

 #### Pre-requisites

-* Ubuntu 16.04.
+* Ubuntu 16.04
 * Docker
-* At least 1GB memory (swap can be used).
+* At least 1GB memory. (swap can be used)
-* At least 5GB disk space. (make sure you have enough space to download things).
+* At least 5GB disk space. (make sure you have enough space to download things)

 #### Setup